Starmer says he wants Labour to be ‘as united as we can’ after Gaza vote split

 A total of 56 Labour MPs defied their party leader’s position of advocating for pauses in fighting so they could support a cessation.

-But Sir Keir claimed he was more focused on the plight of people in Gaza than managing the splits within Labour.
+But Sir Keir said he was more focused on the plight of people in Gaza than managing the splits within Labour.

 “My focus and attention is there, and that’s where it is and where it will always be.”